-When preparing for an initial estate planning consultation, we thought it would be helpful to…
+In preparation for your initial estate planning consultation, we thought it would be helpful to…

 What Are the 5 Components of Estate Planning?